chihirokondo/wl_mpi/README.md

 // Accept propose and update the state. void YourModel::Update();

-// Exchange informations (e.g. energy and configuration) with given partner in given communicator. void YourModel::Exchange(int partner, MPI_Comm local_comm);
+// Exchange informations with given partner in given communicator.
+// e.g. energy and configuration (case of estimating density of state). void YourModel::Exchange(int partner, MPI_Comm local_comm);

 // Store intermediate state in the log file, which is necessary to restart the execution.